- Ganglioneuroblastomas are rare tumors that form in your nerve tissue and are often located in the abdomen.

 In general, cancer develops due to a genetic mutation that allows cells to multiply out of control.
 However, the specific causes of ganglioneuroblastomas are unknown.

-If your child has a lump, make an appointment for a complete physical exam.
-Some tests used to help diagnose tumors include:
+If you or your child has a lump in your abdomen, make an appointment immediately for a complete physical exam.
+Some tests used to diagnose tumors include:

 - blood tests

 - CT scan

 - metaiodobenzylguanidine scan, MIBG, a special nuclear imaging test to detect neuroblastomas